New Albion: Plate of Brass hoax

 In the 1900s, a hoax was perpetrated regarding the brass plate which Drake had posted at New Albion.
 English historian Richard Hakluyt wrote details of the distinctive original plate:

 The original plate—which served as tangible notice of England's sovereignty over the land—has yet to be found.
 Consequently, the exact location of the monument erected by Drake is unknown.

 In 1936, a counterfeit, known as Drake's Plate of Brass, came to public attention, and for decades its discovery was widely believed to be that of the original.
 While it was accepted as authentic by the University of California, Berkeley, doubts persisted.
-Eventually, in the late 1970s, the supposed original plate failed a battery of metallurgical tests, and scientists determined that the plate was a modern creation.
+Eventually, in the late 1970s, metallurgical tests showed that this supposed original plate could not have been made in the 1500s, and scientists determined that the plate was a modern creation.
 In 2003, it was publicly revealed that the counterfeit plate was created as a practical joke among local historians.
 Spinning out of control, the joke unintentionally became a public hoax and embarrassment to those who had once confirmed its authenticity.